Our School Governing Body

 It is a great privilege to be a Foundation Governor of our amazing school, a role I have held for some time now.
 I am currently chair of the Standards Committee.
 Married to Sarah (current co-chair of the PTA) and with three children currently at the school, I have lived in Amport for over ten years and have managed to be based locally for much of that time, despite serving as an infantry officer in the Army.
 As our school has a high proportion of children from service families, I feel strongly that it is important this cohort, with its sometimes unique pressures and nuances, is properly represented.
 I believe emphatically in the school’s core Christian values and Christian ethos, and am committed to their furtherance within our school.

 In my spare time I enjoy sailing, skiing and field sports.
 Other interests include history and technology, which I am also able to use to for benefit of the school.

-I am one of the foundation governors, now into my third year in the role.
-I have lived in Monxton for over 6 years now with my wife Anna (who has also spent time as Secretary and Deputy Chair of the PTA) and our three children, two of whom are at the school, with one to follow.
+I am one of the foundation governors, now into my fourth year in the role.
+I have lived in Monxton for over seven years now with my wife Anna (who has also spent time as Secretary and Deputy Chair of the PTA) and our three children, two of whom are at the school.

 My day job is much less interesting as a data consultant working in the advertising industry.
 I like to keep myself busy cycling, running, playing golf, and tending to my ever growing veggie patch.